-- All courses must be completed to the specifications given by the veterinarian. - Any unused medications must be returned to the owner, nominated contact or prescribing vet. - A fridge must be available to store medicines which require being kept at certain low temperatures.
+- All courses must be completed to the specifications given by the veterinarian. - Any unused medications must be returned to the owner or prescribing vet.

-- 9.10 Medicines other than prescribed medicines must be stored, used and disposed of in accordance with the instructions of the manufacturer or veterinarian. - 9.11 Cleaning products must be suitable, safe and effective against pathogens that pose a risk to the animals.
+9.10 Medicines other than prescribed medicines must be stored, used and disposed of in accordance with the instructions of the manufacturer or veterinarian

+All medications must only be used with prior consent of the owner and / or on discussion with a veterinarian.

+9.11 Cleaning products must be suitable, safe and effective against pathogens that pose a risk to the animals.
 They must be used, stored and disposed of in accordance with the manufacturer's instructions and used in a way which prevents distress or suffering of the animals.

 - The choice of cleaning and disinfectant products must be based on suitability, safety, compatibility and effectiveness.
 Disinfectant products must be virucidal as well as bacteriocidal. - Cleaning and disinfection products must be used in accordance with the manufacturer's instructions. - Staff using cleaning products must be competent in the safe use of detergents and fluids.
-Cleaning products must be kept entirely out of the reach of animals, and must never be left in kennels. - Standing water must not be allowed to accumulate due to the possibility of pathogens residing in these moist environments. - Grooming equipment must be kept clean and in a good state of repair.
-If provided by the owner, it must only be used on that dog and must be sent home with the dog. - Toys must be cleaned and disinfected between uses for different dogs, disposed of, or returned to the dog's owner (if they came in with the dog). - Kennels of long stay dogs must undergo periodical thorough cleaning, disinfection and drying.
+Cleaning products must be kept entirely out of the reach of animals. - Standing water must not be allowed to accumulate due to the possibility of pathogens residing in these moist environments.

+- Grooming equipment must be kept clean and in a good state of repair.
+If provided by the owner, it must only be used on that dog and must be sent home with the dog. - Toys must be cleaned and disinfected between uses for different dogs, disposed of, or returned to the dog's owner (if they came in with the dog).